 20th National Health Equity Research Webcast

 The UNC Gillings School of Global Public Health, Office Of Diversity and Multicultural Affairs, Frank Porter Graham Child Development Institute, and American Indian Center come together for the 20th annual National Health Equity Research Webcast.
 The broadcast is an interactive, live-streamed symposium that explores the intersection of health, policy, and diversity through expert panel discussions and a question-and-answer segment.
-The topic for the 2014 year’s webcast is “The School-to-Prison Pipeline: from Perceptions to Solutions”.
-The webcast is designed to advance dialogue and research on the local and national impact of the issue.
+The topic for the 2014 year’s webcast “The School-to-Prison Pipeline: from Perceptions to Solutions” was designed to advance dialogue and research on the local and national impact of the issue.
 “School to Prison Pipeline” refers to multiple policies and practices enacted within schools such as “zero tolerance”, suspensions and expulsions, school based arrests, disciplinary alternative schools, juvenile detentions and criminal justice procedures for minor infractions.

 Speakers for the 2014 Webcast

 The “School to Prison Pipeline” broadcast featured three short presentations followed by an extended question-and-answer session with the studio and remote audiences.